Home

 This resource includes:

-This quick assessment evaluates students' understanding of Similes.
-It includes 25 questions in multiple-choice, fill-in, matching, and writing formats, spanning 3 pages.
-An Answer Key is provided!
+► ► ► This resource includes a Test/Assessment with 25 questions, including multiple-choice, fill-in, matching, and writing formats, totaling 3 pages.
+An Answer Key is included!

 This resource is also included in the following discounted bundles: